kyrylo/kyrylo.org/_posts/2011-08-22-how-i-went-to-it-jam-2011-in-odesa.md

 ---
 layout: post
-title: "🇺🇦 How I went to IT Jam 2011 in Odesa"
+title: "How I went to IT Jam 2011 in Odesa 🇺🇦"
 date: 2011-08-22 00:23:44 +0200
 categories: travel ukraine
 image: https://i.imgur.com/8WLMnp2.jpg
 ---

-I would like to say sorry in advance for the poor quality of the photos, inadvertent canted angles and other possible bloopers.
-To begin with, I don't have the skill to take good quality photos.
-Secondly, I haven't had any experience with the photo camera I brought with me (as the result, I had no idea how to configure it).
-Thirdly, the photo camera leaves a lot to be desired.
-An important notice: it's better to prepare a cup or two of your favourite drink before reading this, because it's a long story.
+Apologies in advance for the photo quality, tilted angles, and other possible mishaps.
+First, I’m no photographer.
+Second, I was inexperienced with the camera I brought, and as a result, had no idea how to set it up.
+Lastly, the camera itself wasn’t top-notch.
+You might want to grab a cup or two of your favorite drink before diving in—this is a long one.

-## Preamble.
+## The journey begins.
 Kharkiv

-One fine evening a fellow student, Serhii, rang me and offered a serious deal: he wanted to visit a conference for software developers and people who work in the IT sector.
-Without even thinking I immediately responded with a strong consent: we are going there.
-My reasoning was simple: I have never ever been to a conference and I wanted to discover what it's like.
-I was going there not for the sake of acquiring some special knowledge, but for the sake of new feelings.
-Because I think that the benefits from watching a talk remain the same no matter how you consume information, either through a video or from a live performance.
-So, our group consisted of four people.
-Each of us needed to register his email on the conference's website.
-We also needed to buy two-way train tickets.
-The conference itself was completely free, so each student could afford it.
+One fine evening, my friend [Serhii](https://github.com/serhiip) called with a
+plan: he wanted to attend a conference ([IT Jam](https://www.youtube.com/watch?v=ZWG0FQBRfcc)) for software developers and IT professionals.
+Without hesitation, I was in.
+My reasoning was simple: I’d never been to a conference, and I wanted to see what it was all about—not for knowledge, but for the experience.
+After all, I believe the benefits of watching a talk are the same whether it’s live or on video.

-It's high time to depature.
-Goodbye, Kharkiv!
+So, we formed a group of four, each of us registered online, and bought round-trip train tickets.
+Since the conference was free, it was affordable for any student.

+Farewell, Kharkiv!

 <img src="https://i.imgur.com/8WLMnp2.jpg">

-## Odesa
+## Arrival in Odesa

-I've been to Odesa before once, but in transit.
-Me and my football team were travelling to Illichivsk, to a training camp.
-At the Odesa train station, we have been packed in a tiny yellow bus, so I didn't remember anything about the city, because my only concern was how to survive inside the bus.
+I’d been to Odesa before, but only in passing.
+My football team was once en route to Illichivsk for training, and we were packed into a tiny yellow bus at the Odesa train station, so I remembered little beyond surviving that cramped ride.

-We arrived in Odesa at half past eight in the morning.
-The weather was
-magnificent: not too warm and not too cold.
-We've had two spare hours before the conference's opening.
-We've decided to walk around the city and to find a breakfast place.
+This time, we arrived at Odesa at 8:30 a.m. to perfect weather—not too warm, not too cold.
+With a couple of hours to spare before the conference began, we decided to wander around and find breakfast.

-Investigating the city map and the possible routes.
+Here we are, inspecting the map and planning our route.
 <img src="https://i.imgur.com/0UnswWP.jpg" loading="lazy">

-The place where the conference had been taking place, the sea station, was in a walking distance from the train station (where we was).
-Suddenly, out of thin air a man with keys in his hand approached to us, while we were exploring the map.
-He offered to pick up us.
-Apparently, he was an illegal taxi driver, so we refused from his help.
+The sea station, where the conference was held, was within walking distance from the train station.
+Suddenly, a man with keys in hand approached us as we studied the map.
+He offered us a ride, clearly as an unlicensed taxi driver, so we declined.

-It's worth mentioning that our path passed through the most famous street of Odesa, Deribasivska St. We also passed through a similar by its look street called Pushkinska St. When we were passing by more or less important buildings we joked that we should visit all those dubious places instead of the conference.
+Our route took us down Odesa’s most famous street, Deribasivska, and then onto Pushkinska St., which has a similar feel.
+Passing several notable buildings, we joked that we should visit those instead of the conference.

 Pushkinska St from a sidewalk.
 <img src="https://i.imgur.com/HIXNA1c.jpg" loading="lazy">